Featured in...

 Reviews shown are for Quotezone.
 Search powered by Quotezone.

-I Have a Direct Debit Set Up, What if My Bank Doesn’t Pay It for One Month?
+I Have a Direct Debit Set Up, What if My Bank Doesn’t Pay?

 If you have set up a monthly direct debit out of your bank account to pay your car insurance, if you lack sufficient funds to cover this payment on the day, it will be returned.